-For software-as-a-service (saas) and certain other types of products and services, sellers may want to implement usage-based billing.
-With this approach, the customer may be purchasing a certain amount or number of uses as opposed to a more standard subscription that might provide unlimited access for a given time frame (e.g. a flat monthly fee with recurring charges).
-In addition to defining what is being provided to the customer, as with all subscriptions, sellers can also define how that access is sold.
+For software-as-a-service (saas) and certain other types of products and services, you may want to implement usage-based billing.
+With this approach, the customer may be purchasing a certain amount or number of uses rather than a more standard subscription, such as a flat monthly fee with recurring charges.
+With all products and subscriptions, you define what you are selling to the customer.
+With managed subscriptions, you also define how you sell it.

-These two fictitious examples only begin to illustrate some of the possible scenarios in which usage-based billing might be a useful approach for the sellers.
+These two fictitious examples only begin to illustrate some of the possible scenarios in which usage-based billing might be a useful approach.

 It is important to note that FastSpring does not keep track of the number of uses purchased, used, or remaining to the customers.
-FastSpring will notify the seller when a transaction has successfully occurred, and such notifications will include what products or services were purchased.
-Beyond that, all other data would have to be tracked by the seller, along with things like customer access credentials and the actual service itself.
-FastSpring's managed subscriptions simply allow sellers to trigger new charges to the customer's payment account method on an as-needed basis.
+FastSpring can notify you when a transaction has successfully occurred, via webhooks.
+Such notifications include what products or services were purchased.
+Beyond that, all other data would have to be tracked by you, along with things like customer access credentials and the actual service itself.
+FastSpring's managed subscriptions simply allow you to trigger new charges to the customer's payment account method on an as-needed basis.

 Creating a Managed Subscription